lcamillo/anki-tts/README.md

    * Verify `anki_tts.py` exists in `swift_app/Resources/`.
    * Try cleaning the build directory (`rm -rf swift_app/.build`) and rebuilding.
    * Ensure Anki is running with AnkiConnect.
-   * Verify Python dependencies are installed.
+   * Verify uv is installed and dependencies are installed.

 2. **No TTS sound / Text not being spoken:**
    * Check system volume and ensure audio output is working.